Buying a second home might be your smartest move

 1. Use a cash–out refinance on your primary home

-Home values are rising across the country.
+Home values are rising across the country, with sales prices hitting record highs in some areas.

 Many homeowners have built substantial equity in their primary or rental residence in just the past few years.
-They can use tap into this equity via a cash-out refinance.
+They can tap into this equity via a cash–out refinance.

 In this case, the borrower would have access to a substantial down payment on a second home: